-by Patricia C. Wrede & Caroline Stevermer New York: Harcourt, 2004 A review by Colleen R. Cahill
+by Patricia C. Wrede & Caroline Stevermer

+New York: Harcourt, 2004 A review by Colleen R. Cahill

 Many years ago, I picked up Sorcery and Cecelia, a delightful book that mixed Regency romance with magic, humor, and mystery.
 Since then, I reread this book at least once a year, as it is a perfect antidote to a drab day.
-At long last, there is a sequel and The Grand Tour gives me a second book with a touch of Jane Austen, bit of Agatha Christie and a dash of magic.
+At long last, there is a sequel and The Grand Tour gives me a second book with a touch of Jane Austen, bit of Agatha Christie and a dash of magic

 As in the earlier work, the story is told by Kate and Cecelia, now Lady Schofield and Mrs. James Tarleton respectively.
-We follow book (a diary) and Cecelia's deposition to various British ministries.
-Obviously the two ladies and their new husbands are more than just touring Europe on their honeymoon trip.
-While traveling to Paris, a mysterious lady in blue gives Cecelia a bottle of oil.
-It is, of course, no ordinary bottle but the oil used been of much use since the French Revolution and while it is unknown on how it reached our band of newlyweds, it does lead them to confer with Lord Nelson, who sends them across Europe seeking other missing pieces of roval regalia.
+We follow their adventures through Kate's commonplace book (a diary) and Cecelia's deposition to various British ministries.
+Obviously the two ladies and their new husbands are more than just touring Europe on their honeymoon trip. traveling to Paris, a mysterious lady in blue gives Cecelia a bottle of oil.
+It is, of course, no ordinary bottle but the oil used during coronations of French kings.
+It has not been of much use since the French Revolution and while it is unknown on how it reached our band of newlyweds, it does lead them to confer with Lord Nelson, who sends them across Europe seeking other missing pieces of royal regalia.

 Kate and Cecelia may now be adult married women, but they still have a nose for trouble.
 While Cecelia begins her training to be a magician, Kate is adjusting to her new title and status.
-Both still enjoy days shopping Regency lady, they also insist on joining their husbands in following the trail of clues that lead them from Paris to Vienna to Rome.
+Both still enjoy days shopping and a leisurely tea, but unlike the average Regency lady, they also insist on joining their husbands in following the trail of clues that lead them from Paris to Vienna to Rome.
 Along the way, interesting tidbits are revealed, including why Kate is so clumsy and why you should not cast spells in Venice.